 Step 2: Import the Lists and Data

-🔹 Go to the Gear icon, which you will find at the upper right side.
+- Go to the Gear icon, which you will find on the upper right side.
 Click it

 Integrating is Another Method

-When it comes to export and import, QuickBooks is comfortable with the transfer of list type data, including customer lists, Chart of Accounts, etc. To be more precise, there might be instances where you are unable to import data from one QB file to another and this is where it is recommended to use the integrated way of transferring data, including setup information and other transactions.
+When it comes to exporting and importing QuickBooks is comfortable with the transfer of list-type data, including customer lists, Chart of Accounts, etc. To be more precise, there might be instances where you are unable to import data from one QB file to another and this is where it is recommended to use the integrated way of transferring data, including setup information and other transactions.

 To achieve that, you can follow the following steps: